tensorflow/tensorflow/ci/official/README.md

 #   Note: new files created from the container are owned by "root".
 #   You can run e.g. `docker exec tf chown -R $(id -u):$(id -g) build_output`
 #   to transfer ownership to your user.
 #
-#   Note: because the container is persistent, you cannot change TFCI
-#   variables in between script executions.
-To forcibly remove the
-#   container and start fresh, run "docker rm -f tf".
-#
 # Docker is enabled by default on Linux.
 You may disable it if you prefer:
 # echo >>$TFCI source ci/official/envs/local_nodocker